 - The most toxic pesticides are restricted to professional and specialized use

-In Québec, pesticide use is regulated by the MDDELCC pursuant to the Pesticides Act.
-The MDDELCC developed the Pesticides Management Code to regulate the sale and use of pesticides.
+In Québec, pesticide use is regulated by the MELCC pursuant to the Pesticides Act.
+The MELCC developed the Pesticides Management Code to regulate the sale and use of pesticides.
 The Code’s provisions are intended to better protect the environment and health, especially children’s health.
-To find out more, go to the Pesticides Management Code – Highlights page on the MDDELCC’s website.
+To find out more, go to the Pesticides Management Code – Highlights page on the MELCC’s website.

 Municipal regulation of pesticide use

 Since the early ’90s, many municipalities in Québec have regulated pesticide use on their territory.
-These municipalities must ensure that their regulatory provisions comply with the MDDELCC’s Pesticides Management Code.
+These municipalities must ensure that their regulatory provisions comply with the MELCC’s Pesticides Management Code.

-The liste des municipalités du Québec qui réglementent en matière de pesticides is available on the MDDELCC website (in French only).
+The liste des municipalités du Québec qui réglementent en matière de pesticides is available on the MELCC website (in French only).